GabrielDuarteMG/react-todo-list-offline/readme.md

 - Delete tasks using the trash icon
 - Mark tasks complete by checking the checkbox

+### Importing and Exporting Lists
+- **Import List**: Click the "Import" button to import from URL.
+- **Export List**: Click the "Export" button to download your current lists as a JSON file.

+### GitHub Gist Integration
+- **Auto-import**: Connect your GitHub account and provide a Gist ID to automatically sync your lists.
+- **Export to Gist**: Save your current lists to a GitHub Gist for backup or sharing.

 ### View Modes
 - **List View**: Classic task list with checkboxes
 - **Text View**: Alternative text-based interface where: